awsdocs/amazon-personalize-developer-guide/doc_source/items-datasets.md

 To use categorical data, add a field of type `string` to your schema and set the field's categorical attribute to `true`\.
 Then include the categorical data in your bulk CSV file and incremental item imports\.
 For items with multiple categories, separate each value with the vertical bar, '\|'\.
 For an example of a schema with a categorical field see [Items schema example](#schema-examples-items)\.

 Categorical values can have a maximum of 1,000 characters\.
-Any item with a categorical value with more than 1,000 characters characters is dropped during a dataset import job and is not used in training\.
+Any item with a categorical value with more than 1,000 characters is dropped during a dataset import job and is not used in training\.

 ## Unstructured text metadata<a name="text-data"></a>